93T/Website-Content/getting-started.md

 2. Download and extract the hadoop-2.6.0 binary into your machine.
 It's available at [hadoop-2.6.0.tar.gz](https://archive.apache.org/dist/hadoop/core/hadoop-2.6.0/hadoop-2.6.0.tar.gz).

 3. Set the environment variables in `~/.bashrc`.
 Access it by using the command `vim ~/.bashrc`.
-Note: you will need to install `vim` first before you can run this step.
+Note: If you don't have it already, you will need to install `vim` first before you can run this step.
 ```bash
 export JAVA_HOME=<where Java locates>
 #e.g. ~/jdk1.8.0_91